-You’re going to find a ton of awesome jobs that you’re not only excited about, but also realize you’re totally qualified for.
+You’re going to find a ton of awesome jobs that you’re not only excited about but also realize you’re totally qualified for.

 Feel excited about this!

 The person you want to reach out to is whoever is most likely to respond warmly to you.
-People are always more inclined to want to help someone they have something or someone in common with, so start by scanning LinkedIn for people you have mutual connections with.
+People are always more inclined to want to help someone they have something in common with, so start by scanning LinkedIn for people you have mutual connections with.
 You can also go to your alma mater’s LinkedIn page and search for alumni who work at the company you’re applying to.
-In fact, this same trick works for companies you’ve worked at in the past.
+This same trick works for companies you’ve worked at in the past.
 Go to the LinkedIn pages of the companies you’ve contributed to and see who you can reach out to that has moved on to an organization or role you’re interested in.